Table of Contents

 The redirector doesn’t support HTTPS, so you can’t redirect an HTTPS request.

-In other words, it’s not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
+It’s not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
 You can redirect

 http://www.example.com, but not

 Take a look at the article redirector and HTTPS for additional information and a list of alternative solutions.

 URL to URL redirects can’t be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.

 The following redirect will not work, because you can’t add a URL to the name part of the URL record.